- Council of Ministers headed by PM serves as Real Executive Authority.

 Role of Cabinet

-- It is the highest decision-making authority in our politico-administrative system.
+- It is the highest decision-making authority in our political-administrative system.

 - It is the chief policy formulating body of the Central government.